mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/clusters/index.md

 | Disk Requests   | The portion of the allocatable ephemeral storage resource that the cluster is requesting to be allocated.
 Measured in bytes (e.g.: 64 MiB)                    |
 | Disk Limits     | The portion of the allocatable ephemeral storage resource that the cluster is limited to allocating.
 Measured in bytes (e.g.: 64 MiB)                         |

-For more detailed information, see the [Kubernetes documentation][k8s_resources] about resources.
+For more detailed information, see the <a href="https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/" target="_blank">Kubernetes documentation</a> about resources.

 ## Platform Services